ljorge705/Arena-Tournament/README.md

 ## TODO

-- Fix a bug where a team sometimes wins automatically immediately after a bet is placed.
+~~- Fix a bug where a team sometimes wins automatically immediately after a bet is placed.~~
 - Fix AI behavior so mutants properly attack each other during Mutant vs Mutant (MvM) matches.

 ---